NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Pierce The Light.md

 You tear the veil between the Universe and its shadow.
-You can cast [[Spells/Interplanar Teleport|Interplanar Teleport]] twice per week as an occult innate spell that can only target yourself; you can travel only to the Universe or Netherworld, and your body serves as the focus component.
+You can cast [[Interplanar Teleport|Interplanar Teleport]] twice per week as an occult innate spell that can only target yourself; you can travel only to the Universe or Netherworld, and your body serves as the focus component.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*